NecroReindeer/comp110-evaluation/README.md

 I had difficulty thinking of ideas for the Hardware Hacking assignment and performing market research.
 I didn't really know where to begin with the research, and what was expected.
 In the end, I ended up identifying areas that may be relevant to my design and chosen game, and doing market research around those.

 ##Week 19
+I have struggle mainly in aspects of time-management and keeping track of what needs doing.
+For example, I was not aware until the day that our essay proposals were due on Friday, and I was not aware of the fact that the first sprint review for the Hardware Hacking was on Thursday until shortly before it.
+Consequently, the weekend consisted entirely of getting the essay proposal done for the following Monday.
+This has also meant that I have gotten behind on the Hardware Hacking, as I thought we were still in the design/research stage, when we were actually supposed to have started making it... (which wasn't helped by the fact my Arduino did not arrive until Wednesday...).
+I can attempt to avoid this in future by making a study plan each week, and asking the lecturer for clarification if I am unclear about any formative deadlines.

+##Week 20